JesseCaddell/Assignment_3/README.md

 Nick:
 I prefer manga to anime.
 I also read comics, love Tarkovsky, and play/write music.
 Music is my obsession.
 I play video games a couple days a month and just ate a burger.

+Sarah:
+I spend most of my free time getting out to explore with Bulldogs.
+I also love live music, watching astronomical events, and road trips that last for weeks.
+Or months.
+Those are my favorite.